 Veena Madan

-Currently as the President of Indian Australian Association of South Australia (IAASA), Veena has successfully organised and led numerous cultural events, fostering community spirit and cultural understanding.
-For enhancing social cohesion and support Veena has a strong track record of organising community programmes including Seniors programmes for Indian community.
+Currently as the President of the Indian Australian Association of South Australia (IAASA), Veena has successfully organised and led numerous cultural events, fostering community spirit and cultural understanding.
+For enhancing social cohesion and support, Veena has a strong track record of organising community programmes including seniors programmes for the Indian community.
 Her strong communication skills, deep understanding of multicultural dynamics and commitment to inclusivity have made her a respected leader in the community.

 Veena is a member Women’s Committee in the Multicultural Communities Council of South Australia (MCCSA), advocating and supporting women’s right and empowerment and cultural diversity.

-In addition to this Veena is a member of Governing Council at Roma Mitchell Secondary college.
-She actively contributes to the strategic planning and decision-making processes, collaborates with other council members and school community.
-In the past she has been on the Foundation Board of St. Andrews primary school and was involved in fundraising activities and organising fundraising functions.
+In addition to this Veena is a member of the Governing Council at Roma Mitchell Secondary College.
+She actively contributes to the strategic planning and decision-making processes, collaborates with other council members and the wider school community.
+In the past she has been on the Foundation Board of St. Andrews Primary School and was involved in fundraising activities and the organising of fundraising functions.

 Alexandra Seal